Wolox/java-bootstrap/README.md

 4. Click on Install plugin.
 5. Restart IntelliJ IDEA.

-Then you need to go to the Preferences > Build, Execution, Deployment > Compiler > Annotation Processors and make sure of the following:
+Then you need to go to Preferences > Build, Execution, Deployment > Compiler > Annotation Processors and make sure of the following:
 * "Annotation Processing" box is checked.
 * "Obtain processors from project classpath" option is selected.